farolanf/farolsite/src/pages/funnotes-privacy.md

 We don't knowingly collect and share any of your information except that are stated below.

-We collect your selected google account name for server side purchase verification.
+We collect purchase tokens of FunNotes products for server side purchase verification.